 2.1.
-Test site 3/ and ambient conditions
+Test Site 1/ and ambient conditions

 The test site shall be substantially level.
 The surface of the test track shall be dry.
-The test site shall be such that when a small omni-directional sound source is placed on its surface at the central point (intersection of the microphone line PP' and the centre line of the vehicle lane CC'), deviations from hemispherical acoustic divergence shall not exceed $\pm 1$ dB.
+The test site shall be such that when a small omni-directional noise source is placed on its surface at the central point (intersection of the microphone line PP' and the centre line of the vehicle lane CC'), deviations from hemispherical acoustic divergence shall not exceed ± 1 dB.